robertocommit/robertocommit/README.md

-### Hi there, I will be add more in the upcoming days 👋
+### Hi there, I will be adding more in the upcoming days 👋

 ![](https://github.com/robimalco/robimalco/blob/master/32765410_10215885653635191_5883101474547826688_o.jpg)